 A discussion with Mr. Christopher Rufo and Mr. Gergely Böszörményi-Nagy

 Mr. Gergely Böszörményi-Nagy is an entrepreneur and former public servant who founded Brain Bar, an annual conference that grapples with future scenarios in the areas of technology, business, politics and lifestyle.
-He is chairman of the board at the Moholy-Nagy University of Art and Design, Hungary’s major educational institution for the creative industries.
-His book Nonkonform, published in 2022, prepares young readers to think outside the box in an age when an intellectual monoculture is building up under the banner of diversity.
+He is Chairman of the Board at the Moholy-Nagy University of Art and Design, Hungary’s major educational institution for the creative industries.
+His book, published in 2022, “Nonkonform” prepares young readers to think outside the box in an age when an intellectual monoculture is building up under the banner of diversity.
+Mr. Böszörményi-Nagy’s other projects include Design Terminal, a social enterprise based in Budapest that helps startups reach the global marketplace.
+He earned a master’s degree in international relations from Corvinus University of Budapest and in urbanism from the London School of Economics.
+He pursued an MBA at Central European University and studied social entrepreneurship at Stanford Graduate School of Business.
+He was awarded the Golden Cross of the Hungarian Order of Merit in 2020.
+Since 2022 he is a voluntary reservist for the Hungarian Defense Forces.